History, Vision, Goals

-Here's a PowerPoint slide of the above image.
+Here's a PDF of the image.

-The vision for this national coalition of leaders in the OST field is to foster health and well-being practices in afterschool programs nationwide, using science-based standards for healthy eating, physical activity, screen time, and social supports for these behaviors including staff, family and child engagement.
+The vision for this national coalition of leaders in the OST field was to foster health and well-being practices in afterschool programs nationwide, using science-based standards for healthy eating, physical activity, screen time, and social supports for these behaviors including staff, family and child engagement.